types of loans / Secured Small Business Loans /

 SBA backing increases the likelihood that small business owners can receive funding from traditional lenders.
 The working capital you receive can be used to meet a variety of business needs.

 However, the SBA loan program requires extensive time and documentation to receive approval.
-In addition to the time needed to track down statements for everything from your personal credit, and financial statements to your loan application history, the application and approval process can take up to three months.
+In addition to the time needed to track down statements for everything from your personal credit (including your credit score) and financial statements to your loan application history, the application and approval process can take up to three months.